kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 Kubernetes API validation rules are currently written by hand, which makes them difficult for users to access directly, review, maintain, and test.

+The strategic goal of Declarative Validation (DV) is to **meaningfully reduce the project's technical debt** by migrating legacy handwritten validation into a unified, declarative framework.

+### The "Implicit Shadow" Reality

+Today, the system is in a "hybrid" state.
+Any field using standard +k8s: tags (without the +k8s:declarativeValidationNative marker) is **implicitly shadowed** because Takeover defaults to false.
+Mismatches are recorded, but errors are suppressed to prevent duplication.

+### Problem: Global vs. Local Control

+The Takeover gate is a global "all-or-nothing" switch.
+Graduation is blocked because we cannot force every migrated field in the cluster to become "Authoritative" simultaneously.

+### Solution: Lifecycle Tags

+We adopt a standard Alpha/Beta/GA lifecycle for validation rules, controlled by tag prefixes:

+*   **+k8s:alpha**: Shadow mode (Metrics only).
+*   **+k8s:beta**: Enforced by default, but disable-able via the global DeclarativeValidationTakeover gate.
+*   **no prefix tag**: Permanently enforced.

 Declarative validation will benefit Kubernetes maintainers:

 *   It will make it easier to develop, maintain and review APIs.